NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 DAY 4

-• Next stop is Newport, Rhode Island.
-A renowned sailing regatta.
+• Next stop is Newport, Rhode Island, famous for sailing races.

 • Overnight: Newport